mahmudie/SQL-notes/SQL-Aggregate-functions-clauses.md

 ### This list mainly focuses on the following functions and clauses:
   * [Aggregate functions (Count,sum, average, minimum, maximum)](./SQL-Aggregate-functions-clauses.md#aggregate-functions-countsum-avg-min-max)
   * [DISTINCT Clause](./SQL-Aggregate-functions-clauses.md#distinct-clause)
-  * ORDER BY Clause
+  * ORDER BY and HAVING Clause
   * GROUP BY Clause
   * ALL and ANY Clause
   * TOP Clause

 #### Setting up the environment
 To complete and work with the codes and examples, we will use the data available [here](https://github.com/ms4hafiz/SQL-notes/blob/main/GenderPay.sql).
 It is a SQL code file that creates a table named "**GenderPay**".
-The dataset contains total 1000 recrods 5 of which are listed as samples in the following table:
+The dataset contains total 1000 records 5 of which are listed as samples in the following table:

 |job_title     |gender    |age    |score     |education    |department    | seniority  | base_pay   | bonus  |
 |:-------------|----------|------:|---------:|-------------|--------------|-----------:|-----------:|-------:|